LaunchCodeEducation/lchs/src/chapters/modules/the-main-function.rst

 ----------------

 OK, we have a problem with our program, but it's not with ``main.py``.
 Click on the *Files* icon in the top-left corner of the editor.
-This will show a list of the two files that make up this program.
+This will show the names of the two files that make up this program.

-Click on ``random_lists.py`` tab to show its code in the editor.
+Click on ``random_lists.py`` to show its code in the editor.

 .. index::
    single: statement; loose